-The Institut des politiques publiques (IPP) has been created by PSE and is developed through a scientific partnership between the Paris School of Economics (PSE) and the Centre for Research in Economics and Statistics (CREST).
+The Institut des politiques publiques (IPP) has been created by PSE and is developed through a scientific partnership between the Paris School of Economics (PSE) and the Groupe des écoles nationales d’économie et de statistique (GENES).
 The aim of the IPP is to promote quantitative analysis and evaluation of public policy using cutting edge research methods in economics.

 The research carried out by the IPP aims both to develop scientific research in the field of public policies and to inform the public debate.
-To do so, the IPP publishes its findings in different formats, some aimed at academics (working papers and peer-reviewed journal) and some aimed at a wider audience (notes and reports).
+To do so, and via numerous projects, the IPP publishes its research in different formats, some aimed at academics (working papers and peer-reviewed journal) and some aimed at a wider audience (notes and reports).
 In addition to this, the IPP develops on-line tools to enable a larger number of people to become acquainted with public policy issues, notably the IPP tax and benefit tables.

 The Paris School of Economics (PSE) develops economics research of the highest international standard and disseminates the results.
 It brings together a community of 140 researchers and around 200 PhD students, and offers teaching in Masters, Doctoral, Summer School and Executive Education programs at the cutting edge of the discipline.
 Now firmly established as a feature on the global academic landscape, PSE breaks down all kinds of barriers in order to attain its goal of excellence: it brings together the university and the grands écoles, promotes exchanges between economic analysis and the other social sciences, delivers its scholarship to a broad public, and supports the work of its teams in multiple partnerships with public institutions and private organisations. www.parisschoolofeconomics.eu

-The IPP is supported (since 2012) by a French government subsidy managed by the Agence Nationale de la Recherche (ANR) through the Investissements d’avenir programme (curently: reference ANR-17-EURE-0001).
+The IPP is supported (since 2012) by a French government subsidy managed by the Agence Nationale de la Recherche under the framework of the Investissements d’avenir programme (curently: reference ANR-17-EURE-0001).